-Our operations have historically been financed primarily with cash flows generated by our royalties.
-Given the importance of cash flows and their predictability to management's operation of the business, management uses royalty receipts as the primary measure of our operating performance.
-Royalty receipts refer to the summation of the following line items from our GAAP consolidated statements of cash flows: Cash collections from financial royalty assets, Cash collections from intangible royalty assets, Other royalty cash collections, Proceeds from available for sale debt securities and Distributions from equity method investees.
+Our operating performance is a function of our liquidity as our operations have historically been financed primarily with cash flows generated by our royalties.
+We use the cash generated by our existing royalties to fund investments in new royalties.
+Given the importance of cash flows and their predictability to management's operation of the business, management uses total royalty receipts as a key measure of our operating performance.
+Total royalty receipts refer to the summation of the following line items from our GAAP consolidated statements of cash flows: Cash collections from financial royalty assets, Cash collections from intangible royalty assets, Other royalty cash collections, Proceeds from available for sale debt securities and Distributions from equity method investees.
+Total royalty receipts are an important input for our non-GAAP liquidity measures.
+Management believes that analyzing our non-GAAP financial results alongside our GAAP financial results is critical for investors to understand management's ability to execute on its strategy and the business's future growth potential.
+Refer to the section titled "Liquidity and Capital Resources" for additional discussion of management's use of non-GAAP measures as supplemental financial measures.